zaizi/sensefy/README.md

 - Apache Solr 5.3.1 : Search server to index and query content.
 The Solr project site can be accessed here : http://lucene.apache.org/solr/

-- Apache Stanbol 0.12 :
-    Semantic engine for content enhancements used by Sensefy to provide semantic search functionalities.
-The Stanbol project can be accessed here : http://stanbol.apache.org/

 ## Build and Run Sensefy